About Your Farm[ers]

 Those first CSA members were crucial in helping to refine the CSA system and communications and, ultimately, in teaching their farmers how to serve them best.
 We made lots of mistakes and learned a lot!

 In the second year (still using dial-up internet folks), the CSA expanded to around 100 members and stayed the same while we settled into this new role.
-Every year since we began, the CSA has expanded until 2009, when we reached 300 families.
+Since we began, the CSA has expanded yearly until 2009, when we reached 300 families.